**The information below has not been verified for the 2020 tax year as the IRS Pub. 550 has not yet been released by the IRS.**

-The following will assist with the entry of Form 1099-DIV when the income belongs to either another person or multiple taxpayers.
+The following will assist with the entry of Form 1099-DIV Dividends and Distributions when the income belongs to either another person or multiple taxpayers.

-Per IRS Publication 550 Investment Income and Expenses (Including Capital Gains and Losses), page 23:
+Per IRS Publication 550 Investment Income and Expenses (Including Capital Gains and Losses), starting on page 23:

 Nominees.
 If you received ordinary dividends as a nominee (that is, the dividends are in your name but actually belong to someone else), include them on line 5 of Schedule B (Form 1040 or 1040-SR).
 Several lines above line 6, put a subtotal of all dividend income listed on line 5.
 Below this subtotal, enter "Nominee Distribution" and show the amount received as a nominee.
 Subtract the total of your nominee distributions from the subtotal.
 Enter the result on line 6.